Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 pool for the player-controlled thief would be Dexterity + Stealth.

-*Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Cunning + Awareness)/2.
+*Since this is a NPC, and there are no dice-affecting powers active, the storyteller simply takes the average: (Wits + Awareness)/2.
 Should the thief match or surpass that number, they successfully sneak past.
 Should they not, the guard discovers them*.

+### Common Rolls

 Drawbacks
 ---------

-Exalts can push themselves past their mortal limits and achieve the impossible--but it often comes at a price.
+Exalts can push themselves past their mortal limits and achieve the impossible—but it often comes at a price.

-Ater the Player rolls and all effects finalized, the Player may choose to **Take a Drawback**.
+After the Player rolls and all effects finalized, the Player may choose to **Take a Drawback**.
 In exchange, they gain **+2 successes** to a roll, or **+1** **Defense**.
 Only one drawback may be taken per action.